 Table 13: Required Arguments to wsdd

--service QName Specifies the name of a service to be deployed. -pluginName PluginName Specifies the name that a plug-in is registered as. -pluginType Cxx Java Specifies the name of a plug-in type.
+-service QName Specifies the name of a service to be deployed. -pluginName PluginName Specifies the name that a plug-in is registered as. -pluginType Cxx Specifies the plug-in type.

 The following arguments are optional: